xdmushui/partner-center-sdk/develop/api-change-log.md

 - GET - doesn't change.
 [Current API article](get-a-customer-s-qualification.md)
 - PUT - return case will be added.
 [Current API article](update-a-customer-s-qualification.md)

-These APIs will be retired at the end of Feb 2021, to be replaced by new APIs as described below.
+These APIs will be retired at the end of February 2021, to be replaced by new APIs as described below.

 ### Scenarios impacted: